Donnybrook, Victoria

 Donnybrook is a suburb in Victoria, Australia, 30 km north of Melbourne's Central Business District, located within the City of Whittlesea local government area.
 Donnybrook recorded a population of 2,100 at the 2021 census.

-Bounded to the west by Merri Creek and in the east by Darebin Creek, the suburb consists of a railway station, general store, pub, spa and a small number of houses.
+Donnybrook is bounded to the west by Merri Creek and to the east by Darebin Creek.
+Donnybrook has one railway station, which is the Donnybrook railway station.
+Donnybrook is experiencing rapid population growth, as evidenced by the construction of several new housing estates.

 History

 The town was likely named after the Donnybrook Parish in Dublin.

 Kinlochewe Post Office opened in 1850 along the Hume Highway; it was known as Donnybrook from 1854 until 1874 and was then renamed Kalkallo.

 The railway line was open in 1872 and the station and new village were named Donnybrook.
 Donnybrook Post Office opened in 1889.

 Education

 There are two schools in Donnybrook: